Company Fact Sheet

 This begins in the restaurant – one customer at a time.
 We firmly believe in treating every person who comes through our doors with honor, dignity, and respect.
 We teach it to everyone who comes to work at Chick-fil-A, and it’s something that they take with them throughout their careers – whether they choose to stay with Chick-fil-A or go on to other promising careers.
 But to us, service goes beyond our restaurant doors.
 We serve our communities through volunteerism and giving.
 We also make a commitment to take care of the people who take care of our communities.
 For example, by giving sandwiches to first responders in times of crisis, we honor the commitment they make to serve all of us.
 And our philanthropic giving reinforces that commitment to service by helping children and families in need.
 This is what makes us who we are. read more

-S. Truett Cathy, Founder, Chairman and Chief Executive Officer
+S. Truett Cathy, Founder and Chairman Emeritus

-Dan T. Cathy, President and Chief Operating Officer
+Dan T. Cathy, Chairman, President and CEO

 Donald M. "Bubba" Cathy, Executive Vice President and